MetrANOVA/stack/snmp/README.md

 # MetrANOVA Stack - SNMP

 This is the stack to collect and process data polled from SNMP.
-It uses Telgraf as the collector that does SNMP polling
+It uses Telegraf as the collector that does SNMP polling

 ## Collector
 TBD

 ## Pipeline

-### Pipeline Configurations
+### Pipeline Configuration
 1. Change to the pipeline directory:
 ```bash
 cd pipeline/